🏫Learn How I Run Math Groups

 Older students would love to have gel pens to write with.
 There are many different kinds, including glitter gel pens.
 You can find these in MEGA multipacks on Amazon.

-Other ideas that can help save money:
+Other student gift ideas that can help save money:

 • Ask friends and family if they would like to adopt a student.
 You can make a list of books or simple toys and share that wishlist with each person.